hussinsuleiman/hello-world-java/README.md

 ## Excute the program

-To execute the program, type this:
+To execute the program, type this from hussin:

 ```console
 java HelloWorld